-Prepared by: Prof. N. Ravi Shankar Verified by: Dr. T. Uma Devi
+Prepared by: Prof. N.RaviShankar Verified by: Dr. T. UmaDevi

-M.Sc DATA SCIENCE SEMESTER - II SDS 706 DATA MINING
+M.Sc DATA SCIENCE SEMESTER - II 20SDS 706 DATA MINING

-Hours per week: 4 End Examination: 60 Marks Credits: 4 Sessionals: 40 Marks
+Hours per week: 4 End Examination: 60Marks Credits:4 Sessionals: 40 Marks

-Due to advent of technology, internet, and advanced applications like social media, huge amount of digital data has been accumulated in data centers/cloud databases, which has led to a situation "we are drowning in data but starving from knowledge".
-To find golden nuggets which are useful for decision making process, various data mining functionalities like association analysis, classification, clustering, outlier analysis and web mining used.
-Data warehousing (DW) is an integral part of knowledge discovery process, where DW is an integration of multiple heterogeneous data repositories under a unified schema at a single site.
+Due to the advent of technology, internet, and advanced applications like social media, a huge amount of digital data has been accumulated in data centers/cloud databases, which has led to a situation "we are drowning in data but starving from knowledge".
+To find golden nuggets which are useful for decision making processes, various data mining functionalities like association analysis, classification, clustering, outlier analysis and web mining are used.
+Data warehousing (DW) is an integral part of the knowledge discovery process, where DW is an integration of multiple heterogeneous data repositories under a unified schema at a single site.
 The students will acquire knowledge in data modeling, design, architecture, data warehouse implementation and further development of data cube technology.

-- Understand the importance of Data Mining and its applications. - Introduce various types of data and pre-processing techniques. - Learn various multi-dimensional data models and OLAP Processing. - Study concepts of Association Analysis. - Learn various Classification methods. - Learn basics of cluster analysis.
+- Understand the importance of Data Mining and its applications. - Introduce various types of data and pre-processing techniques. - Learn various multi-dimensional data models and OLAP Processing. - Study concepts of Association Analysis. - Learn various Classification methods. - Learn the basics of cluster analysis.